-Drawing people, things and events and photographing my family has been a part of my life since childhood.
+Drawing people, things and events has been a part of my life since childhood.
 The fragile lines of graphite pencils, the perfect circles made by compasses, the ephemeral surface of paper and the reconstructive power of markers, brushes, paint and erasers were some of the qualities, materials and substances that gave form and meaning to the world around me.

 Between practice and theory, I decided to become an anthropologist, focusing on visual and material culture, art and aesthetic production.
 Although drawing and photography can be considered an accessory activity in my professional project, it is the foundation of everything I do as a researcher.
 I'm not an artist, photographer or illustrator.
 I'm an anthropologist using art as a methodological tool.